 Kent State University and The Cleveland Orchestra Community Partnership

-In addition to the Kent/Blossom summer programs, the partnership provides unique educational and artistic opportunities during the academic year to be utilized by Kent State University and the Hugh A. Glauser School of Music.
-Some of the opportunities include access for students to attend The Cleveland Orchestra concerts and select rehearsals, administrative internships with the Orchestra, University Choruses performing in the annual TCO Christmas Concerts, The Cleveland Orchestra performances on the KSU campus, access to Severance Hall for KSU musical events and multiple masterclass opportunities provided by Orchestra musicians at the Hugh A. Glauser School of Music.
-Since 1999 there have been many free public instrumental masterclasses on campus, organized through the Kent/Blossom Music Festival office, serving some 250 participants.
+In addition to the Kent Blossom summer programs, the partnership provides unique educational and artistic opportunities during the academic year to be utilized by Kent State University and the Hugh A. Glauser School of Music.
+Some of the opportunities include access for students to attend The Cleveland Orchestra concerts and select rehearsals, administrative internships with the orchestra, The Cleveland Orchestra performances on the KSU campus, access to Severance Music Center for KSU musical events and multiple master class opportunities provided by orchestra musicians at the Hugh A. Glauser School of Music.
+Since 1999 there have been many free public instrumental master classes on campus, organized through the Kent Blossom Music Festival office, serving some 250 participants.